 It is important to recognize that the overall index is the compilation of a number of different components — production, orders, employment, supplier deliveries, inventories, prices, the backlog of orders, exports, and imports.

-The orders component fell 1.9 points in November to 47.2 after having risen 1.8 points in October to 49.1 after having fallen 0.1 point in September.
-“The Transportation Equipment sector had the biggest drag on the New Orders Index in November.
-One the top six industry sectors expanded, and five contracted,” This clearly reflects the impact of the G.M. strike on the data.
+The orders component jumped 4.4 points in January to 52.0 after having risen 0.4 point point in December.
 An orders index above 52.4 is, over time, consistent with an increase in the Census Bureau’s series on factory orders.